ANALYSIS | ANC's GNU - SA's governance not at the mercy of egotistic MK Party

 For example, she explained, the Economic Freedom Fighters (EFF)’s response to the ANC’s GNU proposition “tells you about what you want to do in the public domain”.

-The red berets are opposed to the hand in marriage with the previously powerful ANC – who lost their majority in Parliament.
+The red berets are opposed to the hand in marriage with the previously powerful ANC – who failed to garner a majority of the votes.

 Unfortunately, according to Naidu, it’s all about the citizens.